tsasam/fullstack_challenge/Readme.md

 * Port 8000 is used for the web server
 * Port 8001 is used for the hot reloader of webpack
 * Port 8002 is used for the PostgreSQL database.
 In case you want to connect from outside the dbname/user/password is all `biome`.
-You can use the `psql.sh` script which is is simplier.
+You can use the `psql.sh` script which is is simpler.